The Skellig Coast is a driving route just off the famous Ring of Kerry – where you feel like you’re standing on the edge of the world.

 The Skellig Islands rise out of the Atlantic, 9km from the mainland.
 Skellig Michael is an extraordinary island, where the remains of a 6th century Christian monastery can be seen.
 It is also a UNESCO World Heritage site.

 You may recognise Skellig Michael from the movies Star Wars: The Force Awakens and Star Wars: The Last Jedi.
 The remains of the monastery appear in the films, representing an ancient Jedi temple.
-For those of you who have seen the movies and know about Porgs – they were inspired by the puffin birds that live on the Skellig Islands.

 From April to September Skellig Michael is open to land on and you can climb to the summit by stone stairs.